Ongoing development as a photographer

 What all photographers will benefit from is CPD planning, and that should include looking at the work of others.
 Why do their images work?
 Why don’t they?
 Remember we don’t have to particularly like an image to admire its qualities.
 Think about that for a while… Perhaps the image works, but the actual subject is something we might personally shy away from.

 The natural starting point as we try to develop is to consider attendance on courses and workshops.
 There is great value in this, and it’s a path that I take myself when workshops come up that fit in with my own CPD plan.
-I’ve been fortunate to learn from some great photographers, including double Pulitzer prize winning photojournalist Essdrass M Suarez, and Joe McNally.
+I’ve been fortunate to learn from some great photographers, including double Pulitzer prize winning photojournalist Essdrass M Suarez, and Joe McNally, in face-to-face workshops.
 Without doubt it’s money well spent!

 But which workshops should we attend?
 How do we find out about them?
 Given the current Covid situation, how are they delivered?
 Whose images should we review?
-If you check my review of David Yarrow’s book, you will quickly learn that Yarrow’s images provide great insights in the art of photography.
+If you check my review of David Yarrow’s book, you will quickly learn that Yarrow’s images provide great insights into the art of photography.
 In fact just opening the book to view one of the images is inspiring.
-But there are many, less famous and probably more accessible photographers whose work we can all learn from.
+There are of course many other great photographers whose work we can study.

-To that end, I have put together this short list of sites for you to take a look.
-Each of the photographers associated with these sites actively participates in peer-reviews, and uses feedback on their own work to inform their development.
+To help kick-start your CPD I have put together this short list of sites for you to consider.
 Always remember though, that you are not obliged to take onboard the advice of others, it’s your work and creativity after all.
-But take a look at these sites and consider the work on display.
+But take a look at these sites and consider the study options and the work on display.

 Browse the courses and workshops on offer at Trade Secrets Live, delivered by leading photographers and digital artists.
 Many are offered online, so there’s no excuse to put things off any longer…

 Introduce yourself, grow your network.
 Networking is an essential part of developing as a photographer!
-For a start, connect with me on LinkedIn, then connect with those above by contacting them directly, or through their social media channels.
+For a start, connect with me on LinkedIn, then actively work on growing and engaging with your network contacts.

 And finally, don’t forget there is much more to photography than the taking of photographs.
 For those interested in the science of photography, take a look at The Manual of Photography by Allen & Triantaphillidou.